dragouf/Stash-Reviewers-Chrome-Extension/README.md

 ### Installation

 #### Chrome
+you can find this extension on chrome webstore here: https://chrome.google.com/webstore/detail/bitbucket-server-extensio/hlagecmhpppmpfdifmigdglnhcpnohib

+OR from the code source of this repository:

 - clone this repository
 - Go to chrome settings->extensions (extension manager)
 - Check the "Developer Mode" checkbox